Sanquhar: Team Records

 A number of cycling trophies won by Dave Scott are on display in the Sanquhar Tollbooth Museum.

+Local festivities

+The town celebrates the granting of its Royal Charter on the 3rd Saturday in August each year.
+The day consists of a procession of horses, decorated floats and massed pipes and drums around the town.
+The town also celebrated 100 years of Riding the Marches in 2010.

 Neighbouring hills

 Sanquhar sits in Nithsdale in close proximity to ranges of interesting hills on either side, the Carsphairn and Scaur range to the west and the Lowther hills to the south east.
 These hills offer excellent possibilities for the outdoor enthusiast.
 The Southern Upland Way passes through the town on its way from Portpatrick on Scotland's west coast to Cockburnspath on the east.